S-C-A-N/SCANsat/README.md

 ### [:top:][top] 3.
 Resource Scanning
 ------------------------------------------

 **SCANsat** will scan celestial bodies for resources using the new stock resource system.
+For a full description of both stack and SCANsat resource scanning methods check out the [SCANsat wiki][SCANsat:wiki].

 #### [:top:][top] 3a.
 Stock Scanning Mode